Grandstream Headsets – Everything You Need to Know for Grandstream Telephones

 • Lightest in its class of business headsets

 • Soft foam ear cushions provide all-day comfort

 • Laser welded construction for unbeatable toughness

 Many newer Grandstream telephones have a headset port and button for easy headset use.
 You simply plug your H-series headset into the U10P-S cable, and into your Grandstream telephones headset port.
 To answer or end a call, you simply press the headset button.
 It doesn’t get any easier.
 If you need to walk away during a call, you keep you headset on and pull the quick disconnect apart at the U10P-S cable.
 By doing this puts your caller on hold through the headset.
 When you return to your desk, plug the headset back into the U10P-S cable and continue talking.

 To simplify your choices and save you hours of time researching, we’ve listed a great Plantronics corded headset and the most common Grandstream direct-connect cables below.
 In less than 30 seconds, you can confirm your model of phone in our compatibility guide (Section 3 listed below) and then click the link below to add needed items to your cart.
 It’s that easy!

-TECH TIP: Adapter/Extension cable 85638-01 is required for EHS functionality.
+NOTE 1: Adapter/Extension cable 85638-01 is required for the A10 cable or EHS functionality.
 Older CS models can ONLY use the handset lifter.

 To have a corded commercial-grade Grandstream headset solution you will need two items; the headset and either an amplifier or a direct-connect cable.
 Headsets, amplifiers and direct connect cables all join together by using a quick-disconnect connection.